UWaterloo-ASL/LAS_Gym/Environment/README.md

 3. Change directory to your vrep.exe.
 For example: `cd C:\Program Files\V-REP3\V-REP_PRO_EDU\`
 4. start V-REP via the command line: `vrep -h -s C:\LAS_Gym\LAS-Scenes\livingArchitecture_ROM_exhibit.ttt`
    * Notes:
-      * For details on starting V-REP via the command line, please visit [here](http://www.coppeliarobotics.com/helpFiles/en/commandLine.htm).
+      * For details on starting V-REP via the command line, please refer to [start V-REP via the command line](http://www.coppeliarobotics.com/helpFiles/en/commandLine.htm) provided by V-REP.
-      * You can also add path of vrep.exe to environment variable.
-If there is error to load scene, please firmly follow **Method 2**.
+      * You can also add path of vrep.exe to environment variable without needing to chang directory everytime.
-      * Compared with **Method 1**, **Method 2** is faster.
-Therefore, this method is preferred when you training your learning algorithm.
+### Step 2.
+Instantiate Environment Classs with IP and Port
+To instantiate environment class, we need IP and Port to connect to and communicate with V-REP server.
+More details on [Enabling the Remote API - server side](http://www.coppeliarobotics.com/helpFiles/en/remoteApiServerSide.htm) and [Enabling the Remote API - client side](http://www.coppeliarobotics.com/helpFiles/en/remoteApiClientSide.htm).
+1. IP address to connect V-REP server.
+2. Port to communicate with V-REP server.

+### Step 3.
+Use Instantiated Environment Object As Using [OpenAI Gym.env](https://gym.openai.com/docs/)